Low-fat, low-calorie, no-carbs, gluten-free - Zucchini Spaghetti with Tomato Sauce is a perfect lunch or light dinner, done in about 5 minutes.

 So watch your fingers, and slice up some low-cal goodness.
 Gluten-free, vegetarian, and as Lucy said, "it's so tasty too!"

-Heat the oil in a sauté pan over medium heat; add the garlic and sauté for about 1 minutes, do not brown the garlic.
-Add the zucchini stands, along with a pinch of salt, and cook, tossing often, until they are tender but still have some bite (al dente) - about 3 to 4 minutes.
+- Heat the oil in a sauté pan over medium heat; add the garlic and sauté for about 1 minute, do not brown the garlic.
+Add the zucchini stands, along with a pinch of salt, and cook, tossing often until they are tender but still have some bite (al dente) - about 3 to 4 minutes.
 Add the thyme leaves and red pepper flakes, if using.
 Toss well.
 Taste and season with salt and freshly ground pepper.
-Place on a warmed plate, top with 1/2 cup of sauce and Parmesan cheese.
+Place on a warmed plate, top with ½ cup of sauce and Parmesan cheese.